williamfchang/bigeatersbot/README.md

 ## Vitals stock market
 Imagine if your body's vitals could be traded on the stock market! idk stock market terminology that well so the actual implementation here might not be "stocks".

+TLDR: There's a 3 hour delay on data upload.
+Let's say it's 3pm, you decide to buy 10 shares.
+Then later that day when the blood glucose measurement for 3pm is uploaded, the order will execute.

-For two weeks October 2025 I have a glucose monitor.
+For a more detailed description: For two weeks October 2025 I have a glucose monitor.
 The glucose monitor data uploads to Apple Health with 5-minute frequency but on a 3 hour delay.
 Users can bet on the value of my blood glucose at a given time as follows:
 - Trading
     - When you decide to buy/sell the stock, it will be for what the stock costs at the current time (e.g. you buy 5 units at 6pm)
     - Once the data gets uploaded for that time (e.g. the glucose monitor reading at 6pm), the buy/sell order is executed